gianfranco-s/one_crunchy_blog/README.md

 # mi-blog-mega-crujiente

 # Another crunchy blog you say?
 Well yes, that's right.
-This whill serve several purposes:
+This will serve several purposes:
 - deepen my understanding of Flask
 - explore the separation between Frontend and Backend technologies
 - and most importantly, write my thoughts, tricks and tweaks of web development